-These decadent, low in sugar Dairy Free Beetroot Coconut Brownies can be enjoyed as a healthy dessert or even snack.
+These rich, low in sugar, dairy free beet brownies with coconut can be enjoyed as a healthy dessert or even snack.
 Simply cut into smaller pieces and enjoy little brownie bites.

 Even though these healthy brownies contain a substantial amount of beetroot you won’t really taste it (unless you are a bit of a beetroot junkie:).
 So it’s a good way of getting your children to eat more veggies.
 Even my own children, who have learned to suspect every food item to contain something ‘healthy’ could not detect the presence of the beetroot.
 They simply enjoyed their brownies!